 Service times may change based on festivals, holidays and other programs that may coincide with Shabbat services.
 Please check the monthly calendar for service times.

-Tot Shabbat provides the perfect opportunity to introduce your pre-schooler to the joy and celebration of Shabbat.
-Led by our clergy, the service of basic prayers, joyous songs and a story or activity is followed by a family art or cooking project.
+Bim Bam Bimah provides the perfect opportunity to introduce your pre-schooler to the joy and celebration of Shabbat.
+Led by our clergy, the service of basic prayers, joyous songs and a story or activity often followed by a light snack.
 Each month the service and activity reflect upcoming Jewish holidays or a significant Jewish value such as tzedakah or Tikkun Olam.
-Tot Shabbat is held once a month, during the school year, usually on the first Saturday of the month.
+Bim Bam Bimah is held once a month, during the school year, check our monthly calendar for service days and times.